SVJayaasuriya/Robustness-Evaluation-of-CAPTCHA-Systems-using-Modern-VLMs/README.md

-# Robustness-Evaluation-of-CAPTCHA-Systems-using-Modern-VLMs
+# Robustness Evaluation of CAPTCHA Systems using Modern VLMs

-This project evaluates the robustness of CAPTCHA systems against modern Vision-Language Models (VLMs).
-It tests how effectively AI models can interpret and solve visual CAPTCHAs, analyzes security weaknesses, and provides insights into improving CAPTCHA design for stronger protection against automated attacks.
+This project evaluates how secure modern CAPTCHA systems are against advanced Vision-Language Models (VLMs).
+It tests whether AI models can understand and solve visual CAPTCHAs and analyzes possible security weaknesses.

+---

+## Objective
+To study the effectiveness of CAPTCHA systems when faced with modern AI models and understand how secure they are against automated attacks.

+---

+## Features
+- Test CAPTCHA images using modern VLMs
+- Analyze success rate of AI in solving CAPTCHAs
+- Evaluate robustness of different CAPTCHA types
+- Generate results and observations
+- Provide insights for improving CAPTCHA security

+---

+## Tech Stack
+- Python
+- Vision-Language Models (VLMs)
+- Image Processing
+- Machine Learning

+## NOTE
+- As this project is under patent examination as of now, complete implementation has not been showcased.
+- Due to ethical constraints, the original prompts have been removed.